 - 13.1 To be officially enrolled an applicant will need to complete an online enrolment form.
 The applicant will be required to provide specific information which is a requirement of relevant funding bodies.
-Depending on the age of the applicant and which course they are enrolling on, it may involve some or all of the following documentation: - Proof of ID - Previous qualifications/certificates including maths and English - National Insurance Number - Passport/Visa to confirm residency status for non-EU students - If applying for fee remission, evidence of current means testedbenefit - If employer is paying a letter confirming this - If paying using a loan from Student Finance England a letter proving this or proof that the loan has been applied for - 13.2 Applicants must enrol by their legal name. - 13.3 Applicants who do not enrol on the main campus sites at Lincoln, Newark or Gainsborough will also be asked to sign a Learning Agreement with the enrolling tutor.
-This is an auditable contractual document found at the back of the enrolment booklet and used as proof of enrolment on a programme of study.
-The applicant will be emailed an electronic copy of their learning agreement to keep.
-A copy can be printed at the request of the applicant if required. - 13.4 The applicant will need to upload or submit a photo as part of their enrolment to enable a student ID card to be printed.
+Depending on the age of the applicant and which course they are enrolling on, it may involve some or all of the following documentation: - Proof of ID - Previous qualifications/certificates including maths and English - National Insurance Number - Passport/Visa to confirm residency status for non-EU students - If applying for fee remission, evidence of current means tested benefit - If employer is paying a letter confirming this - If paying using a loan from Student Finance England a letter proving this or proof that the loan has been applied for - 13.2 Applicants must enrol by their legal name. - 13.3 Applicants who do not enrol on the main campus sites at Lincoln or Newark will also be asked to sign a Learning Agreement with the enrolling tutor.
+The applicant will be emailed an electronic copy of their learning agreement to sign and return.
+This is an auditable contractual document booklet and used as proof of enrolment on a programme of study.
+A copy can be printed at the request of the applicant if required.

+- 13.4 The applicant will need to upload or submit a photo as part of their enrolment to enable a student ID card to be printed.
 This ID card must be on show at all times by the student whilst on College premises along with the provided College student lanyard (please see appendix 8 of the Safeguarding Policy). - 13.5 Enrolment of applicants is an essential part of the agreed study programme for a learner.
 Therefore, a learner will only be allowed to attend the College for a maximum of 7 working days before their enrolment has to be completed.
 It is appreciated that there are occasions where exceptional circumstances arise.
-In this instance, approval to extend the enrolment time will need to be authorised by the Group Director of Marketing and Communications. - 13.6 It is appreciated that some HE students and students using an Advanced Learner Loan may initially be enrolled as pending.
-The pending code can only be used where the College is waiting for confirmation of payment from Student Finance England.

-The College reserves the right to suspend a student's attendance until fees have been paid in full, either in person or by Student Finance England.
+In this instance, approval to extend the enrolment time will need to be authorised by the Group Director of Marketing and Communications in consultation with the relevant Assistant Principal. - 13.6 It is appreciated that some HE students and students using an Advanced Learner Loan may initially be enrolled as pending.
+The pending code can only be used where the College is waiting for confirmation of payment from Student Finance England. - The College reserves the right to suspend a student's attendance until fees have been paid in full, either in person or by Student Finance England.